generaldevelopers/bedrock/README.md

 * Spring framework - for Core spring features
 * Spring Mongo Data framework - for Mongodb DB writes.
 * Spring Data - for ORM on mongo DB and repositories.
+* Mongo DB driver - Driver for mongo DB database.
+* Jersey - for Restful web services endpoints.
+* Google's Gson - for object to Json and viceversa conversion.
+* Java Servlet - for containerization of web service requests